 MyApplication.slnand get used to the folder structure.

-MyApplication.Entities: Project with example entities for a shop.
-Replace with your custom entities.
+MyApplication: Project with example entities / logic and react components for a shop.
+Replace with your custom code.

-MyApplication.Load: Console application for creating the database schema, synchronize it, and execute loading processes.
-Replace with your custom load.
+MyApplication.Terminal: Console application for creating the database schema, synchronize it, and execute loading processes.
+Include your custom custom C#/SQL migrations.

 MyApplication.Test.Environment: Test project that fills the database with artificial information for testing purposes.